azadealmasi/seasonal-campaign-performance-analysis-using-Excel/README.md

 - A small number of products contributed a large proportion of total revenue
 - The dashboard highlights clear trends and performance gaps relevant to marketing decisions

-*(All insights are documented and visualised within the Excel dashboard.)*

----

-## 🚀 Future Improvements
-- Rebuild the dashboard using Power BI or Tableau
-- Automate data processing using Python (Pandas)
-- Extend the analysis to compare multiple campaigns
-- Add forecasting and scenario analysis

----

-## 👤 Author
-**[Your Name]**
-Data Analyst | Data Scientist

-This project is part of a personal data analytics portfolio.